rideau-info.com

 Navigation and Safety

 For safe navigation of the Rideau you will need a map.
-Paddlers have a choice of using the NTS series of 1:50,000 topographic maps or the 1:20,000 scale hydrographic charts of the Rideau.
-You'll find a listing of the NTS maps on the Map List Page.
-The more detailed hydrographic charts that cover the Rideau are Charts 1512 and 1513, both of which you can order on-line from the Friends of the Rideau or purchase at several of the lockstations (see the Lockstation Services Listing)
+Paddlers have a choice of using the NTS series of 1:50,000 topographic maps or the more detailed 1:20,000 scale hydrographic charts of the Rideau.
+You'll find a listing of both the hydrographic charts and the NTS maps on the Map List Page.

 The visibility of paddlers is also a safety issue.
 Canoes and kayaks sit low in the water and can be difficult to spot by other boaters.
 It is up to you to make sure other boaters in the area know where you are.
 For more information see the Safety Issue of Visibility Page.